rmraya/TypesXML/README.md

 Class `DOMBuilder` implements the `ContentHandler` interface and builds a DOM tree from an XML document.

-## Features currently in development

-* Parsing of DTDs and internal subsets from <!DOCTYPE>

-## Limitations

-* Validation not supported yet
-* Default values for attributes are not set when parsing an element

 ## On the Roadmap

 * Support for XML Schemas